 In this Lesson we practiced the following skills:

-• Identifying a system as consistent, inconsistent, or dependent
+Identifying a system as inconsistent, dependent, or consistent and independent

 Questions.